ZupIT/beagle-docs/content/en/android/installing-beagle.md

 ---
 title: Installing Beagle
 weight: 120
-description: In this section, you'll learn how to create a Android project and configure to use Beagle
+description: In this section, you'll learn how to create an Android project with Beagle
 ---
 **Topics covered**
 - Create a Android project from scratch